espnet/espnet/egs2/m_ailabs/tts1/README.md

 # M-AILABS RECIPE

-This is the recipe of an en_US single-speaker TTS model with [M-AILABS](https://www.caito.de/2019/01/03/the-m-ailabs-speech-dataset/) dataset.
+This is the TTS recipe of [M-AILABS](https://www.caito.de/2019/01/03/the-m-ailabs-speech-dataset/) dataset.

+If you train the model only on the en_us single-speaker subset, specify `train_type=en_us` in run.sh.
+Or if you train the model w/ language ids and speaker ids on the whole multilingual dataset, specify `train_type=multilingual` in run.sh.

 See the following pages for the usage:
 - [How to run the recipe](../../TEMPLATE/tts1/README.md#how-to-run)